 He is also a researcher’s delight because he kept a daily journal.
 In one entry he writes: “Nothing will subdue children and keep discipline except the rod.”
 He left the school in 1876, probably much to the relief of the children.

 He’s just one of scores of characters discovered by Emily and the team at the Dales Countryside Museum in Hawes for their exhibition The Story of Schools in the Upper Dales, which runs until July 18.
 It’s a fascinating blend of stories and photographs, telling a vivid account of the history of education in the area, seen from the point of view of the children, and also their teachers.

 It all started when Emily and her husband Andy Fagg decided to put London behind them and to look at property in Hawes – Andy’s hometown, and the place where he grew up.

 Emily is originally from Leeds but had moved south as a child.
-She laughs: “Part of my own educational life was spent attending the same school in Hackney that Tony Blair didn’t want his kids to go to – so it was all rather different from the Dales.”
+She laughs: "Part of my own educational life was spent attending the same school in Islington that Tony Blair didn't want his kids to do to - so it was all quite different from the Dales."

 When she first visited Hawes, she was mesmerised.
 “I could not believe how beautiful it was.
 Being brought up there, I think that Andy just took it as a given that it was such a lovely place to live and work.